The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory: Introduction

-\end{thm} \begin{thm} We compute all the differentials in the slice spectral sequence of $\BPtwo$ (see Figure~\ref{fig:E4C4}).
+\begin{thm} We compute all the differentials in the slice spectral sequence of $\BPtwo$ (see Figure~\ref{fig:E4C4}).
 The spectral sequence terminates after the $E_{61}$-page and has a horizontal vanishing line of filtration 61. \end{thm}

-\begin{thm} After inverting the element $D_2 \in \pi_{24\rho_4} \BPtwo$ in Theorem~\ref{thm:MainTheorem1}, the $C_4$-spectrum $\Psi$ has three periodicities: \begin{enumerate} \item $S^{3\rho_4} \wedge \Psi \simeq \Psi$; \item $S^{24-24\sigma} \wedge \Psi \simeq \Psi$; \item $S^{32+32\sigma-32\lambda} \wedge \Psi \simeq \Psi$. \end{enumerate} Together, these three periodicities imply that $\Psi^{C_4}$ and $E_4^{hC_{12}}$ are 384-periodic theories. \end{thm}
+\begin{thm} After inverting the element $D_2 \in \pi_{24\rho_4}^{C_4} \BPC$ in Theorem~\ref{thm:MainTheorem1}, the $C_4$-spectrum $\Psi:= D_2^{-1}\BPtwo$ has three periodicities: \begin{enumerate} \item $S^{3\rho_4} \wedge \Psi \simeq \Psi$; \item $S^{8-8\sigma} \wedge \Psi \simeq \Psi$; \item $S^{32+32\sigma-32\lambda} \wedge \Psi \simeq \Psi$. \end{enumerate} Together, these three periodicities imply that $\Psi^{C_4}$ and $E_4^{hC_{12}}$ are 384-periodic theories. \end{thm}

-The spectrum $E_4^{hC_{12}}$ is one of the building blocks of the $K(4)$-local sphere $L_{K(4)}\mathbb{S}$, in a sense that we will make precise in Section~\ref{subsec:motivationMainResults}.
+The spectrum $E_4^{hC_{12}}$ is one of the building blocks of the $K(4)$-local sphere $L_{K(4)}S^0$.
 Our approach bypasses the previously mentioned difficulties surrounding the homotopy fixed point spectral sequence by using the $C_4$-equivariant spectra $\BPC$ and $\BPtwo$.
-These equivariant spectra exploit the connections between the geometry of Real bordism theories and the obstruction-theoretic actions on Lubin--Tate theories.
+These equivariant spectra exploit the connections between the geometry of Real bordism theories and the obstruction-theoretic actions on the Lubin--Tate theories.
 Roughly speaking, the $C_4$-spectrum $\BPtwo$ encodes the universal example of a height-4 formal group law with a $C_4$-action extending the formal inversion action.

 At height 2, Hill, Hopkins, and Ravenel \cite{HHRKH} studied the slice spectral sequence of the spectrum $D_1^{-1}\BPone$.
 They showed that $D_1^{-1}\BPone$ is 32-periodic and is closely related to a height-2 Lubin--Tate theory, which has also been studied by Behrens--Ormsby \cite{BehrensOrmsby} as $\textup{TMF}_0(5)$.